 • Mandatory fields to record on a booking include first and last names, date of birth, gender, address, and their contact telephone number OR email address (ideally both, but only one or the other is mandatory).

 • Optional fields should be completed whenever possible so that as much information as possible can be passed to the diary owners.
-This includes the optional reason code (ICD9) which may provide additional helpful information to the diary owners, to give them a general idea as to the reason for making the booking.
+This includes the free-text description which can be used to provide additional information to the diary owners, giving them a general idea as to the reason for making the booking; ie, symptoms or injury if relevant, date of onset, or if any specific treatment or procedure the patient wishes to discuss.
+The optional reason code (ICD9) can also be used to provide diagnosis details.

 • If the user entry process is taking longer than 5 minutes, the reservation will expire.